 The NTRR is a key piece of the national research infrastructure supporting the trauma research environment.
-Developed by the National Trauma Institute in partnership with the National Institutes of Health Center for Information Technology, Sapient Governmental Services and the Coalition for National Trauma Research, the NTRR will be a vast repository offering thousands of data points from hundreds of studies, which investigators can query for their own research.
+Developed by the Coalition for National Trauma Research (formerly the National Trauma Institute) in partnership with the National Institutes of Health Center for Information Technology, Sapient Governmental Services, the NTRR will be a vast repository offering thousands of data points from hundreds of studies, which investigators can query for their own research.

 With the NTRR, trauma researchers now have access to a unique and novel tool to conduct exploratory analyses of shared data sets, to create and implement a data sharing plan, to adopt common data elements (CDEs) for study data dictionaries, and to meet new medical journal data sharing requirements.

 Research repositories provide a multitude of benefits, and the NTRR will

 - Facilitate the publication of new research using existing data, expanding the return on investments made in clinical trials

 - Enable replication of findings

 - Minimize the need to recruit patients for research studies, as secondary analyses may answer more research questions than originally asked

 - Minimize delays, duplications, inefficiencies and costs related to conducting disparate and uncoordinated research